About this policy

 This website, conference series and brand are owned and operated by Encore Media Group Ltd. (we/us).
 We are a private limited company registered in England and Wales under company number 09784800.
 [We are registered as a data controller with the UK Information Commissioner’s Office under number [ZA378090].
-We are registered at The Studio, 69 Oakfield Road, Bristol, BS82BB.
+We are registered at Armada House, Telephone Avenue, City Centre, Bristol, BS1 4BQ.

 The data we collect about you

 Personal data means any data that identifies or can be used to identify a person.
 It does not include data where the identity has been removed (anonymous data).

 Data submitted to Encore Media Group Ltd by the data subject:

 – Any data that is submitted through web forms or registration forms

 – Any data that is collected onsite during our exhibition(s), including personal information and activities

 – Any data that is collected by employees when in direct communication with individuals/organisations

 – Data used to provide personalised marketing/user experiences during visiting our sites